oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/compute-clusters/README.md

 - The Compute instance shape is "BM.Optimized3.36".
 - The Compute instance is created in the compartment and subnet specified by *default_compartment_id* and *default_subnet_id* attributes, respectively, within *instances_configuration* variable.

-Note that you must provide the image *name* and *publisher_name* for provisioning the Compute instance.
+Note that you must provide the marketplace image *name* for provisioning the Compute instance.
 Use the [marketplace-images module](../../../marketplace-images/) to obtain Marketplace images information based on a search filter.
-It will also return the image OCID that can be used instead of the image name/publisher pair.

 ### Cluster Instance Configuration
 - A cluster instance configuration is created based on the Compute instance.
 This is indicated by *template_instance_id* attribute within *cluster_instances_configuration* variable.